Cuisine of Romania

 (Brânză de burduf in coajă de brad)

-Cheese and tree bark don't seem like a natural fit.
-But this specialty of southeast Transylvania, especially in the towns and villages that include Moeciu and Fundata, may go as far back as the 14th century.
+especially in the towns and villages that include Moeciu and Fundata, may go as far back as the 14th century.

 Dairy farmers needed a way to store the surplus cheese, and the local evergreen forests provided the perfect vehicle.
-After all, woody bark provides wonderful protection for trees.
-Strip the bark from a fir tree, wrap it around the cheese and presto: the dairy product remains moist and preserved from the elements.

-Pastrami, the origin of
+The origin of Pastrami

 "Goose-pastrama" was the starting point for American pastrami.

 Later the name became pastrami — perhaps because it rhymed with "salami" and was sold in the same delicatessens.
-By the time Little Romania dispersed in the 1940s, New Yorkers from every ethnic background were claiming expertly sliced pastrami as their rightful heritage.

 Transylvanian Treats: One Sweet "Cylinder"